 With a lot of things to save for, prioritising is key.
 You could set yourself mini targets to reach by certain points in time for different needs – these should be realistic in terms of your budget.
 Consider your income and how much you can afford to save each month.
 It might help to create different ‘pots’ for specific purposes or people.
 This could be anything from your own retirement, to funding further education, care, housing deposits, weddings and more.
 Read our budgeting methods article to find a planning method that best suits you.

 You should also consider building an emergency fund for unexpected scenarios, like losing your job or a boiler breakdown.
-But it’s also important to factor in money for things you enjoy.
+But it’s also important to factor in money for things you enjoy, and that give you purpose.

 Talking to a financial adviser could help you understand how to balance your competing financial priorities – there’s likely to be a cost for this.
-If it’s something you’d like to consider, you can find an adviser through the Government’s MoneyHelper website.
+If it’s something you’d like to consider, you can find an adviser through the Government’s MoneyHelper website, or find out more about advice services supported by Aegon by visiting aegon.co.uk/origen.

 A smiling Asian woman enjoying drinking tea while her loving daughter is embracing her.